borealbirds/WildTrax-dataHarmonization/template/README.md

 ### EXTENDED TABLE

-The **EXTENDED** attribute are information BAM wants to keep but are not implemented in WildTrax
+The **EXTENDED** attributes are information BAM wants to keep but are not implemented in WildTrax

 | Values   | Format   | Description   |
 | :------- | :-------------- | :-------------- |